microsoft/CCF/doc/developers/demo.rst

     [2020-07-17 15:27:46.644] See https://microsoft.github.io/CCF/users/issue_commands.html for more information.
     [2020-07-17 15:27:46.644] Press Ctrl+C to shutdown the network.

-The command output shows the addresses of the nodes in the service where commands may be submitted (eg, in this case, via ``curl https://127.251.192.205:36981/...``).
+The command output shows the addresses of the CCF nodes where commands may be submitted (eg, in this case, via ``curl https://127.251.192.205:36981/...``).
 The output and error logs of each node can be found in the node-specific directory in the workspace (eg, ``workspace/test_network_0/err`` is node 0's stderr).

 Authentication
 --------------